Human Olfaction

 Nanosensoric Fabrication

 M. Eng.
-Shirong Huang joined the chair of Prof. CUniberti as a PhD student in October 2017.
+Shirong Huang joined the chair of Prof. Cuniberti as a PhD student in October 2017.
 His research is focused on two-dimensional nanomaterials for novel sensor devices and biomedical applications.
 For the Olfactorial Perceptronics project, he is conducting a research on graphene-based sensors for odor detection as well as classification approaches to discriminate different odor stimuli.
 Those sensors have already successfully been used as a proof of principle demonstrator.

 M.Sc.
 Antonie Bierling